Malware Removal Subscription Service

 2. Open-Source

-However, having the source code change to anyone gives hackers a chance to exploit any loopholes in your site.
+However, allowing anyone to access the source code gives hackers a chance to exploit any loopholes in your site.

 3. Theme and Plugins

-Anyone who knows programming is able to create a plugin and make it available on WordPress Therefore, we stress that you should only install plugins from reliable sources.
-Some programs are created to open the path for invasion.
+Anyone familiar with programming can create a plugin and make it available on WordPress.
+Therefore, we stress that you should only install plugins from reliable sources.
+Some programs are designed to pave the way for invasion.

 4. Manual Updates

-WordPress, as well the themes and plugins it uses, may not automatically perform upgrades, forcing the user to manually do it.
+WordPress, as well as the themes and plugins it uses, may not automatically perform upgrades, forcing the user to do it manually.

 If your site does receive the updates, it may become vulnerable.